foadkrmn/Maximum-Entropy-/README.md

 # Maximum-Entropy
-This folder contains Matlab codes written by me to find Lagrangian multiplyers in order to find distribution maximizing entropy.
+This folder contains Matlab codes, developed to find Lagrangian multiplyers in order to fit distribution with maximum information entropy.
-This code is not completed yet.
-I am working on it as I uploaded it.
-This code is aimed to use mean, variance, skewness and kurtosis as constrains to find distribution.
+It uses mean, variance, skewness and kurtosis of data as constrains to find the distribution.